 While CI did not increase its dividend again as some had predicted, shares were up 0.2 percent at C$35.68 in late afternoon trade on the Toronto Stock Exchange and analysts said they expected more strength from the Toronto-based CI in 2014.

-TORONTO, Feb 12 (Reuters) – Canadian home prices edged
+TORONTO, Feb 12 (Reuters) – Canadian home prices rose to a